 Dr. Rich is very proud of his community and shows his support in as many ways as he can.
 He sponsors various sport programs, collects clothing items for local shelters, and has provided Thanksgiving Dinners for over 100 Lebanon residents, participates in Christmas Giving Trees, provides his services to Warren County Career Center Veterinary Science Program, and participates in reduced fee programs through Warren County Humane Association and so much more.
 He truly believes that his community gives back to him and this is just a few ways that he can give to the same community that supports him.

-Dr. Rich is married to Jen, a teacher at Lebanon City Schools.
-They have two daughters, Gabi and Juli.
-The Coleman family has two cats, Miss Sally and Dory, and two black labs, Scuba and Rosie.
+Dr. Rich is married to Jen, a school teacher at Lebanon City Schools.
+In their free time, Rich and Jen enjoy traveling, scuba diving, camping and riding their jet skis.
+They have two daughters, Gabi and Juli that participate in rock climbing, Lacrosse, Volleyball and Cross Country Running.
+The Coleman family have two cats, Miss Sally and Dory and two black labs, Scuba and Rosie.